wspaleniak/TicTacToe/docs/index.md

-This is my site about TicTacToe game
+##This is my site about TicTacToe game
+If you want join to my team?